euroargodev/argopy/docs/user-guide/fetching-argo-data/index.rst

         .. ipython:: python
             :okwarning:

-            f = f.region([-75, -45, 20, 30, 0, 10, '2011-01-01', '2011-06'])
+            f = f.region([-75, -45, 20, 30, 0, 10, '2011-01', '2011-06'])
             f

         See :ref:`all data selector methods here <data-selection>`.

     .. tab:: 3 Fetch data

-        Once you selected data, you can trigger data download with the :meth:`DataFetcher.load` method:

-        .. ipython:: python
-            :okwarning:

-            f.load()

-        Then, Argo data and index are available as a :class:`xarray.Dataset` and :class:`pandas.DataFrame` with the ``data`` and ``index`` fetcher properties:
+        Once you defined a data selection, data fetching will be triggered if you access one of the :class:`DataFetcher` properties:

+        - ``data``, this is a :class:`xarray.Dataset` with all Argo data in the selection,
+        - ``index``, this is a :class:`pandas.DataFrame` with a list of profiles in the selection.

         .. ipython:: python
             :okwarning: